-Chronic wasting disease (CWD) and the other TSE diseases in cervids belong to the same group of diseases of the brain as bovine spongiform encephalopathy (BSE).
-These TSEs (transmissible spongiform encephalopathy) are caused by prion proteins.
+Chronic wasting disease (CWD) and the other TSE (transmissible spongiform encephalopathy) diseases in cervids belong to the same group of diseases of the brain as e.g. bovine spongiform encephalopathy (BSE).
+These TSEs are caused by prion proteins.
 The CWD form of the disease is mainly found in North America.

 CWD was discovered in the USA in the 1960s in mule deer and the affected area has since expanded in the USA and has now also spread into Canada.
 The disease is found both in cervids living in captivity and in wild cervids.
 The disease has also been found in South Korea, in cervids brought from North America to live in captivity.

 In 2016, the first cases of CWD in Europe were discovered in Norway.
-The first finding was in April in wild mountain reindeer (Rangifer tarandus tarandus) in the area of Nordfjella east of Bergen.
-It was a sick animal.
-Due to the finding in Norway, intensified monitoring for TSE in cervids was undertaken.
-Several CWD-positive individuals were found in the live mountain deer population in the area of Nordfjella and it was decided to destroy the whole herd.
+The first finding was in wild reindeer (Rangifer tarandus tarandus) in the area of Nordfjella east of Bergen.
+Due to the finding in Norway, intensified monitoring for TSE in cervids was undertaken in six EU countries including Finland.

 The disease is not known to be contagious to humans and it has therefore not been considered to be an actual risk to humans.

 The disease progresses slowly and it has not been found in animals younger than one year.
 The animal loses weight and wastes away even if it eats.
 At the end stage of the disease symptoms of the brain begin to emerge: the animal withdraws from the others, is lethargic, holds its head down, repeats certain movements and seems agitated.
 The animal may drink and salivate more than normal.

 Diagnosis of the disease and sampling